LOOSE-LIPS/loose-lips-2.0/src/routes/blog/resonance-series-tom-abbiss-smith/index.md

 banner:
   - imported/resonance-series-tom-abbiss-smith/image1152.jpeg
 description: >-
-  Welcome to this installment of the &#39;Resonance Series&#39; &#8211; curated by Jasper Golding.&nbsp;This feature, running every other Tuesday, introduces you to musical individuals through the art forms they engage in, telling a personal story of their creative output and how different mediums influence each other.
+  Welcome to this installment of the ;Resonance Series; ; curated by Jasper Golding.;This feature, running every other Tuesday, introduces you to musical individuals through the art forms they engage in, telling a personal story of their creative output and how different mediums influence each other.
 For this edition we introduce you to the idyllic forms [...]Read More...
 published: true
 tags: feature
 featured: false